ksyang2013/aimsgb/README.rst

 License
 =======

-Pymatgen is released under the MIT License.
+Aimsgb is released under the MIT License.
 The terms of the license are as follows::

     The MIT License (MIT)